danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 Beyond the core source code, *Vocable Code* utilizes a text-based file (in JSON format) to store the data from all voice donors, including their written statements (see below snippets of the JSON file).
 Using JSON (Javascript Object Notation), allows all the data in a JSON file to be updated without changing anything at JavaScript source code level.
 {: style="margin-bottom: -8px;"}

-Snippets of the JSON file in Vocable Code:
+Snippets of the JSON file:

 ```
 {